Beer Cheese Fondue Dip recipe is melted cheese combined with a subtle taste of beer to make the perfect Super Bowl or game day appetizer dip!

-This fondue dip will be a great crowd-pleaser for any party or potluck.
+This beer cheese fondue dip will be a great crowd-pleaser for any party or potluck.
 I’m not too proud to say that I ate most of this without much help from anybody else and I didn’t feel so hot afterwards.
-So, my only advice to you will be to make sure you share some with friends!
+So, my only advice to you will be to make sure you share some with friends or family!

 This dip can be made with any type of beer, including nonalcoholic beer.
 If you don’t like a strong beer flavor I would choose a light beer or an ice brew.
-But either way, the taste isn’t overpowering.
+But either way, the taste isn’t overpowering and I honestly hardly even tasted it, but would miss it if it wasn’t there (if that even makes sense).
 You can even tweak the cheese in this recipe and use Swiss, Monterey Jack, or mix two different kinds together.

 Serve with toasted bread cubes, vegetables (broccoli or cauliflower), soft pretzel bites, tortilla chips….whatever you have on hand!